whdc/bundle/README.md

 * It will automatically infer the number of clusters in the data.
 * It incorporates a simple _attestation model_ that assumes that a given fraction of the features in any language will go unattested.

-BUNDLE does not plot the results, but a plot of a typical result is shown here.
+BUNDLE does not plot the results, but here is what a typical result would look like if plotted.
+This shows how 422 Polynesian etyma, grouped into twelve clusters, are distributed over 35 Central Pacific languages.
+Each clusters consists of etyma with similar distributions.

 ![The distribution of Polynesian words](doc/poly.plot.png)

+* [Download and run BUNDLE|Tutorial]
+* [BUNDLE design and implementation|Overview]